tonalidae/OLS/README.md

 ## Citing _LA-CoNGA Physics_

 For now we do not have anything.
 To be added later.
+Define granularity

+We really appreciate any references that you make to The Turing Way project in your and we hope it is useful.
+If you have any questions please [get in touch.](#Get-in-touch)

 ## Thank you

 Thank you so much (Gracias!) for visiting the project and we do hope that you'll join us on this amazing journey to .

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
 Do we want to add the contributors list??
+Yes